-Colorado potato beetles
+Colorado potato beetles in home gardens

 The Colorado potato beetle (Leptinotarsa decemlineata) is a major potato pest throughout North America.